 Ninh Binh Tours

 Ninh Binh is just south of Hanoi, just 90 kilometers away from the capital of Vietnam.
 This convenient location makes Ninh Binh the wonderful destination to visit within a day.
 You can possibly make a quick tour in north Vietnam from Hanoi to Ninh Binh and Ha Long for 4 days and 3 nights.

-You might find it an interesting experience when you have chance to compare the two world’s heritages Ha Long and Ninh Binh which is also called by the nickname ‘Ha Long Bay on Land”.
+You might find it an interesting experience when you have a chance to compare the two world’s heritage Ha Long and Ninh Binh which is also called by the nickname ‘Ha Long Bay on Land”.

 By train, you can reach Ninh Binh city with 3 southbound trains available which are SE5, SE7, SE19.

 Hanoi buses to Ninh Binh depart at Giap Bat bus terminal, with prices starting at 70,000VND.
 It takes about two hours.

 Or you can drive a motorbike by yourself which is considered most dangerous and time-consuming.
 If you’re not experienced with riding a motorbike, we recommend you not doing so.